Who walks slowly and with assurance goes far – Tanzanian Proverb

 Mt Kilimanjaro Summit

 This was the big day starting off on our forgettable trek at midnight.
 It was frightfully cold – I had five layers of clothing on, which included two hats and two pairs of gloves.
-For the most part of the trek (particularly through the night) I could not feel my toes or hands and it was a painful experience.
-Since the cold was seeping into my bones, I joined another group who were moving at a steadier pace.
-I initially felt nauseous but after a hot tea break I soon felt strong again.
+For the most part of the trek (particularly through the night) I could not feel my toes or hands and it was painful.
+Since the cold was seeping into my bones, I joined another group moving at a steadier pace.
+I initially felt nauseous but after a hot tea break, and through the powers of determination, I soon felt strong again.
 By the time I reached Gilligon’s point I knew I would be fine to reach the summit.
-I walked around the crater rim until we reach Uhuru Peak at 5895 metres.
+I walked around the crater rim until we reached Uhuru Peak at 5895 metres.
 I took a few photographs to mark the achievement before starting the descent to Kibo Hut.
+Despite all the effort to get to the summit, our guide advised us not to stay too long to avoid altitude sickness.
 After a two-hour break at Kibo Hut we further descended to Horombo Hut at 3720 metres.
-I managed to stay awake for dinner and slept very well that evening.
+I managed to stay awake for dinner and slept so well that evening.

-My final day on the mountain and I found myself feeling tinges of sentimentality.
+On the final day on the mountain, I found myself feeling tinges of sentimentality.
 I was going to miss this mountain landscape – the fresh air, the communal dinners and most importantly the friendships I had made through this experience.
 It was a relaxing descent down the mountain.
-I enjoyed one last porter lunch at Mandara Hut before snaking my way down through the rainforest.
-We indulged in a few celebratory drinks that evening.
+I enjoyed one last porter lunch at Mandara Hut before snaking my way down through the rainforest to see one more glimpse of the Columbus monkey.